keithrbennett/keithrbennett.github.io/_posts/2012-11-09-linux-mint-13-maya-with-mate-a-great-ruby-development-environment-and-desktop.md

 ### Downcase Directory Names

-I have an aversion to capitalized directory names, since I spend a lot of time on the command line and don&#8217;t really need or want the minimal readability improvement of capitalized names.
-I&#8217;m always downloading stuff, so I rename the `Downloads` folder to `downloads`.
+I have an aversion to capitalized directory names, since I spend a lot of time on the command line and don't really need or want the minimal readability improvement of capitalized names.
+I'm always downloading stuff, so I rename the `Downloads` folder to `downloads`.
 I also use the `documents` directory a lot, so I downcased that as well.

 ```
 >mkdir ~/downloads